learn-co-curriculum/phrg-js-principles-scope-chain-readme/README.md

 ## Conclusion
 This topic might feel a bit esoteric, but it's critical to understanding how identifier lookups happen in JavaScript.
 That is, when the JavaScript engine encounters a variable or function, how it knows what value or function to retrieve from memory.
 If the engine finds the identifier declared locally, it uses that value.
 However, if it doesn't find a local match, it then looks up (or down, depending on your perspective) the scope chain until it either finds a match in an outer scope or throws an `Uncaught ReferenceError`.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-principles-scope-chain-readme/issues) or [pull-reqeust](https://github.com/learn-co-curriculum/phrg-js-principles-scope-chain-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-reqeust, and send them a link via Connect.

 ## Resources
 - MDN
   + [Functions — Name conflicts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#Name_conflicts)